WilderJoseth/data-engineering-projects/azure_synapse/AdventureWorksLT2022/README.md

 FROM bronze.ProductCategory;
 ```

-### 2.4.
-Silver Layer - Curated data
+### 2.5.
+Curated data - Silver Layer

-The data was materialized into Parquet files.
+The data was materialized into parquet files.

 ```sql
 -- Example